Comparing QlikView and Qlik Cloud Analytics

 From an administrative perspective, this means that you first create the app, and then set up a scheduler to refresh the data (run the script) according to your business requirements.

-Qlik Sense has a library of data connections that must be used for all Load and Select statements.
-The library allows data sources to be re-used between apps.
-It is also easier to impose administrative governance if all connections are defined in a library.
+Qlik Cloud Analytics has a library of built-in data connections that can be used to connect to files, on premise databases as well as cloud data sources.
+The library allows data sources to be shared between users and applications.
+It is also easier to apply governance to data connections.

 In QlikView, you do not have a graphical interface to load data.
 The app developer has to create the load script in the script editor.